• Skip to primary navigation

 Preheat your oven to 350 degrees and prepare/grease your 9×13 baking pan with butter, or baking spray.

-KITCHEN TIP: After you take the softened butter out of the paper or foil, take the paper/foil and rub it in your baking dish and there should be enough to grease the entire pan.
+After you take the softened butter out of the paper or foil, take the paper/foil and rub it in your baking dish and there should be enough to grease the entire pan.

-In a large mixing bowl, with a hand mixer, cream the 1 cup softened butter, 1 ½ cups sugar and 1 teaspoon almond extract together until it is light yellow and a little fluffy.
-Add the eggs to the mixture, one at a time.
+In a large mixing bowl, with a hand mixer (or a stand mixer), cream the 1 cup softened butter, 1 ½ cups sugar and 1 teaspoon almond extract together until it is light yellow and a little fluffy, about 2 minutes.

 Cherry pie bar batter in a mixing bowl, cherry pie filling to the side with egg and flour

-Sift the 3 cups of flour and baking powder into the batter.
+Slowly add the 3 cups of flour and baking powder into the batter.
 Mix it in until it is fully incorporated, but do not over mix.

 batter spread in a 9x13 baking dish with cherries and flour to the side